code-s7/BeatBox-Music/Readme.md

-# 🎵 Spotify Clone
+# 🎵 BeatBox Web Music App

-This is a simple **Spotify Clone** web app built using HTML, CSS, and JavaScript.
+This is a simple **BeatBox Music** web app built using HTML, CSS, and JavaScript.
 It mimics the look and feel of Spotify and allows you to play local songs with album covers.

 ## 🚀 Features